*Ad – Press Trip. All opinions are my own.

 I spent the next hour wandering around cells – despite being well lit they sent a chill down my spine at the thought that this is actually where people were held.
 I also managed to leave my mark in one cell on the chalk board… can you spot it?!

 The final room, before going up to the actual court rooms, was the room I really “didn’t like.”
 It was the room where the Tolpuddle Martyrs were kept and it had such an eerie feeling in there.
 The room was quite small and still held the table they must have sat at before being taken up to the courthouse.
 If you know nothing of the story, there is some great information in this room to help you learn the history.
+I stepped into the room at the wrong moment and jumped out of my skin when a voice boomed round the room!

 Finally you enter the courtroom which is probably the most interactive part of the whole experience – children (and of course adults) can play any part in the courtroom including the judge, jury, defendant, witness or simply a spectator.
 There are clothes and hats to put on, interactive pads in some of the tables and lots of space to move.
-What I have yet to mention are the wonderful staff that are dotted around the museum that have so much knowledge it blew my mind.
-I met a lovely gentleman in the courtroom who gave me loads of information about the history and all the different types of people that would have been present – it was fascinating.

 I’d recommend Shire Hall as a place to visit in the Dorchester area – I’d say you would need a whole morning or afternoon to fully explore and enjoy.